-Prosciutto Pasta with Peas and Parmesan Cheese – simple and quick recipe, only 30 minutes from start to finish.
-Delicious and very Italian!
+Prosciutto Pasta with Peas and Parmesan Cheese - simple and quick recipe, only 30 minutes from start to finish.
+This easy, delicious, and very Italian pasta makes a perfect weeknight dinner!

 How to make prosciutto pasta